elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 * add a cache so that we start supporting multiple to-do lists
 * add basic data persistence
-* add a supervision tree and introduce a basic pool of workers Additionally, we are introduced to ETS tables, OTP Applications and configuration, dependencies and Phoenix Framework. ** I will add more here **
+* add a supervision tree and introduce a basic pool of workers Additionally, we are introduced to ETS tables, OTP Applications and configuration, dependencies and Phoenix Framework (as a simple frontend of the application, the author does not go in too much depth on the framework).
+In this section, I got the feeling that I am pair programming as a junior with the author, sitting beside him while he designs the application.
+When he finds a hole in his design, he questions himself "What part of the OTP can cover this hole, and how?", stopping each time to turn to me and give me a detailed explanation on what we are doing.
+He will go on and implement it, and then turn to me again and discuss on alternatives and ups and downs of the chosen path.
+I like this aproach, and I want to see it in more language learning books.

-In the last two Chapters, we can see how to make our app to run on a cluster, release it using Distillery, and maintain it (Debug, Log etc).
+In the last two Chapters, we can see how to make our app run on a cluster, release it using Distillery, and maintain it (Debug, Log etc).
+The author follows the same approach here as well, albeit not in that much detail, as the topics discussed in this section are very broad (clustering, data replication, network partitions, releases) and would need way too much detail to cover in a language introduction book.

 ## Conclusion

 While this is not a good beginners book nor is it a simple read, it is an excellent resource for illustrating the real platform potential, and struggles, that come with Elixir and BEAM.

 I strongly suggest each Elixir dev that is not a master in the language to buy a hard copy for their desk.
-If

-are on the beginner level, we will explore the options on our following posts.
+If you are on the beginner level, we will explore the options on our following posts.